amashry/reservoir-computing-chaotic-systems/README.md

 Pkg.add("Random")
 ```

-The report can be found in the repository as a `.pdf` file.
+The report can be found in the repository as a `.pdf` file under docs directory.

 ## Dependencies